peterhick/blazor-arcade/README.md

 http://peterhick.github.io/blazor-arcade

 ## Disclaimer
-This site will only work correctly in Chrome and Firefox.
+The games site will only work correctly in Chrome and Firefox.